lsst-sqre/nublado1/README.md

 I created my own NFS Server image, basing it on the stuff found inside the gcr.io "volume-nfs" server.
 You could probably just use Google's image and it'd be fine.

+If you are already in an environment where there is an available NFS server, then you can omit actually providing your own NFS implementation in this step and the next and simply point to the external NFS service.

 #### NFS Persistent Volume